12 Ways to Fake High-End Looks in Your Home

 Update Your Light Fixtures

 If that outdated eyesore overhead makes you cringe, ditch it!
 Swapping out an old light fixture for a new one instantly updates the ambiance of your space.
 And before you begin installing new light fixtures, faucets, door handles and cabinet hardware, think hard about your personal style, which material (brass, brushed nickel, stainless steel) best reflects that and which is the most timeless.
 Then, make each fixture consistent throughout the home.
-Want to tackle the job yourself?
-Use our step-by-step instructions for replacing a light fixture.

 Try Luxe Paint Treatments